Bush Cooking – another way to enjoy the fire

 Campfire – now always with a meal

-I’ve tried many different equipment through the years, but this is my current, tested setup that works for me in any situation.
+I’ve tried many different types of equipment over the years, but this is my current tested setup that works for me in any situation:

 - Frying pan

 Make sure you have a good quality set of cooking equipment that will last you a long time.
 Consider the size and weight of the equipment and choose only what you need for your camping trip.